Kenneth Maryboy: Navajo Santa

 A non-profit organization, Navajo Santa was created to bring food, blankets, warm clothing, toys, and other necessities to Navajos in need on the reservation in southeastern Utah.
 Entirely volunteer supported, Navajo Santa provides an exchange of culture and support between Navajos and non-Navajos.

-Kenneth is now 49 and commissioner for San Juan County.
 His solo Christmas Eve visits have grown into an annual Navajo feast with gifts of clothing, tools and toys for over 700 people.
 Kids who can't make it to the event because they're sick or lack transportation get a personal visit from Kenneth or one of his elves.

 "My grandfather taught me that you learn to be a man and a warrior by sharing and by keeping promises," he says.

 Caring Institute Award

-On November 18, 2002, Kenneth went to Washington, D.C., to receive the Caring Institute Award, an honor previously given to Mother Teresa, President Jimmy Carter and Rosalynn Carter, and this year to Paul Newman.
+On November 18, 2002, Kenneth went to Washington, D.C., to receive the Caring Institute Award, an honor previously given to Mother Teresa, President Jimmy Carter and Rosalynn Carter, and Paul Newman.
 Other winners include former Senator Bob Dole and Reverend Billy Graham.